New World Loves New York! (and the Berkshires, Vermont, Quebec...)

 - Wiltbank Mushrooms

-One of my motivations to leave NYC in 1988 was to really get back to the farms and to live a less stressful life.
+One of my motivations to leave NYC in 1989 was to live a more affordable less stressful life.
 (So much for the latter...)
+NYC was getting pricier by the day and we were banging our heads to make ends meet.

 Liz and I first started exploring the Hudson Valley while we were still living in Boston and her eldest sister Marie moved to Coxsackie in 1985.
 We would get lost on the backroads of Greene and Schoharie counties on our visits.
 It was pretty amazing!
 Marie and her Husband Mike Lenane, along with his sister Susan and her Husband Bill Benson opened the Palmer House in the tiny hamlet of Rensselaerville in 1986.
 I visited often as the place was being built and knew I too would end up in this enchanted, foggy, rambling, hilly country!